ciaranmooney/backup/README.md

 share.
 Then duplicity will be run on the RaspberryPi NFS share to create archived backups.
 This has a dual benefit of a mirror backup available.

+The client (Laptop) will backup small files first and then large files using rysnc.
+Creating a mirror copy on the server.
+When both stages of the backup are comeplete a "complete" flag will be set.
+This tells the server, after a duplicity backup is finished, to delete the servers mirror  copy.
+This will force the client to complete another full backup.

+The server (RaspberryPi) will backup incrementally (every day) and fully (week) using Duplicity.
+If the server completes a full backup and finds a "Complete" flag.
+It wipes the total contents.

 The duplicity created backups can then be rsync'd off site (eg Google Nearline/Coldline).